Tasker Android App Review

 Tasker App: Features and Strengths

-Tasker enables users to create profiles that run tasks on the phone when it meets certain conditions, called contexts.
-A context is the state of the phone during a time of day, a specific date or location, when running application, during an event, or when a gesture is made.
+Tasker enables users to create profiles that run tasks on the phone when it meets certain conditions called contexts.
+Over 130 states and events to choose from, users can automate based on the phone’s context, such as the time of day, a specific date or location, the setting of the Wi-Fi network, a received SMS or call, or the currently playing song.
 When the condition set on the profile is true, the task is automatically performed.

 Users can also create an exit task, which the phone will automatically run when the condition is no longer true.
 For instance, users can create a profile that turns the display brightness of the phone to 100% between noon and 6pm every day, but will reduce the brightness to 60% at any other time.
 The Tasker app can also automatically back up files to a folder, card, USB, or Google Drive.

 Tasker provides over 350 ready-to-use actions that users can combine to create automated workflows.
 When a condition becomes true, it triggers the app to perform the action automatically like sending an SMS, creating a notification, or changing any system setting.
 Actions include changing the setting of the Wi-Fi connection, lowering the volume levels, or turning Dark Mode on.

 Most of the available actions do not require root level access.
 Users can also manually trigger actions using launcher shortcuts, quick setting tiles, or long-pressing volume buttons.

 The Tasker app allows users to create their own user interface, called Scenes, that display the information they want.
 Users can create an interactive overlay that displays ticker-type notifications, a Smart Home control button on a lock screen, or a custom navigation bar.